 The strategic plan is translated into the Operational Plan for Ireland which is monitored on a monthly basis.
 A mid-term evaluation of our Strategic Plan took place in 2022, and it was agreed that due to the Covid-19 pandemic to extend the strategic plan by one year to the end of 2024.
+Work on the new five year strategy will begin in the first quarter of 2024

-2023 organisational strengthening
+2024 organisational strengthening

-Our current business plan (2017-2021) ended in 2021, but due to the Covid-19 pandemic was extended to 31 December 2022.
-The plan supports our strategic direction and identifies key areas where the organisation will focus on to support its growth and development.
-A new plan will be developed during 2023 to enable us to build on the learnings of the current plan, and continue to support the strengthening and development of the organisation.
+Our current business plan supports our strategic direction and identifies key areas where the organisation will focus on to support its growth and development.
+A new plan will be developed during 2024 in line with the development of a new five year strategic plan to enable us to build on the learnings of the current plan, and continue to support the strengthening and development of the organisation.

-2023 development programmes
+2024 development programmes

 At the time of preparing this Annual Report the context across the Horn of Africa continues to be of concern - the threat of famine, food insecurity, and climate change will have implication across all programmes.
-The soaring cost of living, the recent Kenyan budget and the low Covid-19 vaccination rates increase the vulnerability of the communities we work with.
-We will continue to leverage our learnings, build on our 20 year experience, and continue to prioritise the needs of those we work with throughout 2023.
+The soaring cost of living, the ongoing Gen-Z protests, the political and financial uncertainty in Kenya increase the vulnerability of the communities we work with.
+We will continue to leverage our learnings, build on our 21 year experience, and continue to prioritise the needs of those we work with throughout 2024.

-2023 income
+2024 income

-In 2022 we engaged consultants to support the development of a 3-year income strategy for the organisation.
-The aim of the strategy is to enable us to diversify and strengthen our income into the future - building on our experience and learnings to date.
-The fundraising plan for 2023 was approved by the Board in January 2023.
-It was developed by the Fundraising Sub-Committee leveraging the experience and learnings of Covid-19.
-We will continue to innovate across all fundraising channels to reach our targets for 2023.
-Our fundraising will combine online campaigns, in-person campaigns and we will continue to avail of the opportunities that the Global Giving platform presents throughout the year (matched funding, bonus awards etc.).
+In 2023 we began the implementation of our new Income Strategy.
+The fundraising plan for 2024 was approved by the Board in March 2023.
+It was developed by the Fundraising Sub-Committee leveraging the experience and learnings of 2023 together with inputs from the new Income Strategy.
+We will continue to innovate across all fundraising channels to reach our targets for 2024.
+Our fundraising will combine online campaigns, in-person campaigns and we will continue to avail of the opportunities that the Global Giving platform presents throughout the year (matched funding, bonus awards etc.)